projen/projen/API.md

 [ConstructLibraryCdk8sOptions](#projen-constructlibrarycdk8soptions)|*No description*
 [ConstructLibraryOptions](#projen-constructlibraryoptions)|*No description*
 [CoverageThreshold](#projen-coveragethreshold)|*No description*
+[DevEnvironmentOptions](#projen-devenvironmentoptions)|Base options for configuring a container-based development environemnt.
 [DockerComposeBuild](#projen-dockercomposebuild)|Build arguments for creating a docker image.
 [DockerComposePortMappingOptions](#projen-dockercomposeportmappingoptions)|Options for port mappings.
 [DockerComposeProps](#projen-dockercomposeprops)|Props for DockerCompose.